 10 reasons why you may need a digital channel strategy?

-2 You won't know your online market share
+2. You won't know your online audience or market share

 Customer demand for online services may be underestimated if you haven"t researched this.
-Perhaps more importantly you won't understand your online marketplace: the dynamics will be different to traditional channels with different types of customer profile and behaviour, competitors, propositions and options for marketing communications.
-See online marketplace methodology post.
+Perhaps, more importantly, you won't understand your online marketplace.
+The dynamics will be different from traditional channels with different types of customer profile and behavior, competitors, propositions, and options for marketing communications.

-If you're not devoting enough resources to digital marketing or you're using an ad-hoc approach with no clearly defined strategies, then your competitors will eat your digital lunch!
+If you're not devoting enough resources to digital, or you're using an ad-hoc approach with no clearly defined strategies, then your competitors will eat your digital lunch!

 4. You don't have a powerful online value proposition

-A clearly defined online customer value proposition will help you differentiate your online service encouraging existing and new customers to engage initially and stay loyal.
+A clearly defined digital value proposition tailored to your different target customer personas will help you differentiate your online service encouraging existing and new customers to engage initially and stay loyal.

 5. You don't know your online customers well enough

-It's often said that digital is the "most measureable medium ever".
-But Google Analytics and similar will only tell you volumes not sentiment.
-You need to use other forms of website user feedback tools to identify your weakpoints and then address them.
+It's often said that digital is the "most measurable medium ever".
+But Google Analytics and similar will only tell you volumes of visits, not the sentiment of visitors, what they think.
+You need to use other forms of website user feedback tools to identify your weak points and then address them.

 6. You're not integrated ("disintegrated")

-It's all too common for digital to be completed in silos whether that's a specialist digital marketer, sitting in IT or a separate digital agency.
-It's easier that way to package digital marketing into a convenient chunk.
-But of course it's less effective.
+It's all too common for digital marketing activities to be completed in silos whether that's a specialist digital marketer, sitting in IT, or a separate digital agency.
+It's easier that way to package 'digital' into a convenient chunk.
+But of course, it's less effective.
 Everyone agrees that digital media work best when integrated with traditional media and response channels.

 7. Digital doesn't have enough people/budget given its importance

-Insufficient resource will be devoted to both planning and executing e-marketing and there is likely to be a lack of specific specialist e-marketing skills which will make it difficult to respond to competitive threats effectively.
+Insufficient resources will be devoted to both planning and executing e-marketing.
+There is likely to be a lack of specific specialist e-marketing skills which will make it difficult to respond to competitive threats effectively.

 8. You're wasting money and time through duplication

-Even if you do have sufficient resource it may be wasted.
+Even if you do have sufficient resources, they may be wasted.
 This is particularly the case in larger companies where you see different parts of the marketing organization purchasing different tools or using different agencies for performing similar online marketing tasks.

 If you look at the top online brands like Amazon, Dell, Google, Tesco, Zappos, they're all dynamic - trialing new approaches to gain or keep their online audiences.

-Every company with a website will have analytics, but many senior managers don't ensure that their teams make or have the time to review and act on them.
-Once a strategy enables you to get the basics right, then you can progress to continuous improvement of the key aspects like search marketing, site user experience, email and social media marketing.
-So that's our top 10 problems that can be avoided with a well thought through strategy.
-What have you found can go right or wrong?
+Every company with a website will have analytics.
+But many senior managers don't ensure that their teams make or have the time to review and act on them.
+Once your digital marketing strategy enables you to get the basics right, then you can progress to the continuous improvement of the key aspects like search marketing, site user experience, email, and social media marketing.